lucasmalara/my-golf-club/README.md

 ## Database Setup

-1. Make sure you run MySQL Server in a background.
+1. Make sure you run MySQL Server in the background.

 2. Connect as root to MySQL Connection of your choice. (the best if you create a new one for this purpose)